Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 dixon-fraenkel-10 fraenkel2%20

 2006 - The Michael Fraenkel and Jeanette Deupree Residence, 190 Valley Lane, Pittsboro NC.
 Built by Spyglass Building Company.
 Cabinets by Aventine in Carrboro.
 Engineering by Neville Engineers.
 Part of the 2013 NCModernist Modapalooza Tour.
 Sold in 2015 to Bryan K. Nunes.
-Sold in 2017 to Nancy L. and Uwe F. Schweikert, who are planning an addition designed by Dixon.
+Sold in 2017 to Nancy L. and Uwe F. Schweikert.
 Photos by James West and Artie Dixon.

 dixon-dodge-2